What is Mudra Loan?

 The Mudra loan itself does not have a subsidy.
 However, certain government schemes associated may have interest subvention or credit guarantee features, subject to certain conditions.

-Mudra loans are categorised into three main types: Shishu, Kishore, and Tarun.
-The Shishu category is designed for new businesses seeking loans of up to ₹50,000.
-The Kishore category caters to established businesses looking for funding between ₹50,001 and ₹5 lakh.
-Finally, the Tarun category is meant for larger ventures that require loans ranging from ₹5 lakh to ₹10 lakh.
+Mudra loans are categorised into four main types: Shishu, Kishore, Tarun and Tarun Plus.
+The Shishu category is designed for new businesses seeking loans of up to Rs.
+50,000.
+The Kishore category caters to established businesses looking for funding between Rs.
+50,001 and Rs.
+5 lakh.
+The Tarun category is meant for larger ventures that require loans ranging from Rs.
+5 lakh to Rs.
+10 lakh.
+Tarun Plus, the newest category, offers Rs.
+10 lakh to Rs.
+20 lakh to entrepreneurs who have already availed and repaid a Tarun loan.
 Each type is tailored to meet the specific needs of businesses at different stages of growth, making it easier for entrepreneurs to access the necessary funds to start or expand their operations.

 The repayment period for a MUDRA loan typically ranges from 3 to 5 years, although this can vary based on the lender's policies and the specific loan category.
 Borrowers are usually required to start repaying the loan after a grace period of 6 months to 1 year, allowing them time to establish their business operations.
 The repayment schedule is designed to be flexible, accommodating the cash flow of small businesses, which can help ensure that entrepreneurs can meet their financial obligations without undue strain.